FunC cookbook

 }

-Generate internal address
+Generate an internal address

-- the code and data of the new contract.
+, which contains the code and data of the new contract.

 (slice) generate_internal_address (int workchain_id, cell state_init) {